We live in a time of ever increasing clamour about climate change and who to blame for it.

 Frequent flyers are an easy target because so many of them are politicians.

 Road transport is another easy one, although trucks are unfairly blamed – a diesel truck engine running in a narrow power band is less polluting than a diesel car with a 7,000rpm capability.
-But that’s okay because the manufacturers will have given up trying to sell their ICE cars within 5 years.
+But that’s okay because the manufacturers will have given up trying to sell their ICE cars well ahead of the 2030 ban.

 Our politicians talk of Britain being carbon neutral by 2050.
 That’s sadly only too easy to achieve.
 If all of our manufacturing is done by the Chinese with their coal-fired power stations and shunted across the World in Chinese owned oil burning ships of course the UK will be carbon neutral.